tuyuqi/SimpleFlaskWebSite/README.md

 # Simple Flask WebSite
-The website in this repo will be automatically deployed with its updates in a VM instance hosted on Google Cloud Platform, while the updates are pushed from local machine.
+The website in this repo will be automatically deployed with its updates in a VM instance hosted on Google Cloud Platform, while the updates are pushed from a local machine.

 ## How it works
 ![](assets/README-99589964.png)